 Depending on the foreigner’s case, there are various measures a Nevada immigration attorney can take to avoid and prevent the client’s deportation and hopefully safeguard his or her resident status.

-Click below on a frequently-asked-question about ways to fight deportation in Nevada:
+Click below on a frequently-asked-questions about ways to fight deportation in Nevada:

 - 1. Can “cancellation of removal for non-permanent residents” stop deportation in Nevada?

 - 5. Other options for halting deportation in Nevada.